HOMESCHOOLING IN TEXAS & HOMESCHOOL LAWS

 Homeschool Testing In Texas

-College Entrance Exams (SAT and ACT): Homeschoolers often choose to take college entrance exams like the SAT or ACT as part of their preparation for post-secondary education.
+College Entrance Exams (SAT and ACT): Homeschoolers often take college entrance exams like the SAT or ACT as part of their preparation for post-secondary education.
 These exams are widely recognized and accepted by colleges and universities nationwide.

 Funding Your Texas Homeschool

-Homeschooling in Texas certainly isn’t free, but the costs are often less compared to private school tuition.
+Homeschooling in Texas certainly isn’t free, but the costs are often lower compared to private school tuition.
 Many homeschoolers save money by using free online resources, borrowing materials from friends or libraries, buying used curriculum, or joining co-ops to share costs.
 Thriftiness and resourcefulness help make homeschooling an affordable option.

 Federal Tax Breaks